 Rescue of Thai boys trapped in Tham Lang cave an inspiration to the world that should not be overshadowed

 The rescue of the Thai boys at the Tham Luang Cave was a moment of inspiration not only to people in Thailand but to people all over the world.
 The heroism of the Thai navy seals and the UK volunteers, including Vern Unsworth, were a timely anecdote to scepticism and selfishness in this cynical modern age.
 For a moment, it brought all people around the world together in one basic human mission to rescue the young boys who had got lost on an adventure.
 The success of the mission, albeit at the loss of a brave Thai navy seal, made it a positive and inspiring story that will live on forever.

 Involvement of Elon Musk should have been another positive aspect of the good news story

-An irony of this whole story is that many of the foreigners who visit Thailand and live in the country are self employed, formerly self employed or people who have hitherto admired Elon Musk for his entrepreneurial flair and vision.
-It is hoped that the the story will be resolved as amicably a possible under the circumstances and that the damage done is mended not least to Vern Unsworth one of the many heros of the Tham Lunag cave rescue mission who spoke his mind in a TV interview.
+An irony of this whole story is that many of the foreigners who visit Thailand and live in the country are self-employed, formerly self-employed or people who have hitherto admired Elon Musk for his entrepreneurial flair and vision.
+It is hoped that the story will be resolved as amicably a possible under the circumstances and that the damage done is mended not least to Vern Unsworth one of the many heroes of the Tham Luang cave rescue mission who spoke his mind in a TV interview.